cansik/madmapperapi/README.md

 ![MadMapper OSC API Logo](http://www.madmapper.com/wordpress/wp-content/uploads/2015/07/MMbanner2-1000x250.jpg)
 # MadMapper OSC API
-This is a documentation and example respsitory for the [MadMapper][1] OSC API which was released with the [version **2.2**][19] in December 2015.
+This is just a documentation and example respsitory for the [MadMapper][1] OSC API which was released with the version [**2.2**][19] in December 2015.

-The goal of this repository is to gather examples and documentations for the api to give other developers a quick start and and overview over the api.
+The goal of this repository is to gather examples and documentations for the api to give other developers a quick start and and overview over the possibilities.

 ## Quickstart
 At the moment the API does just provide to read controls (e.g. Surfaces) from MadMapper and their values.